|

 Deuteronomy 29: 9-15.
 Starting with verse 9...Carefully follow the terms of this covenant, so that you may prosper in everything you do.
 10. All of you are standing today in the presence of the Lord your God—your leaders and chief men, your elders and officials, and all the other men of Israel, 11. together with your children and your wives, and the aliens living in your camps who chop your wood and carry your water.
 12. You are standing here in order to enter into a covenant with the Lord your God, a covenant the Lord is making with you this day and sealing with an oath, 13. to confirm you this day as his people, that he may be your God as he promised you and as he swore to your fathers, Abraham, Isaac and Jacob.
 14. I am making this covenant, with its oath, not only with you 15. who are standing here with us today in the presence of the Lord our God but also with those who are not here today.

 The "mainstream" definition of "THE CHURCH" (defining it as being limited to the new, gentile converts from the first century onward) is clearly not the Bible’s definition of "THE CHURCH" (which it defines as those receiving the written law from Moses, and all believers, PERIOD).
-Therefore, it is only biblically consistent, if you consider yourself "the Church," to understand that you were PART of that group that was receiving the Torah in the desert,
+Therefore, it is only biblically consistent, if you consider yourself "the Church," to understand that you were PART of that group that was receiving the Torah in the desert, As this is what the bible defines as "THE CHURCH."

 When you use the BIBLE’S definition of what “THE CHURCH” is, you see that the church is simply the assembly of BELIEVERS throughout the history of the planet.
 SO....there cannot be two different requirements for two different groups of people, as the group receiving it is the entire mixture of anyone who wants it.

 This completely contradicts the FFOZ position without exception.
 It is literally impossible to reconcile their theology and consistently use bible definitions as the BIBLE defines them.
-If you add Exodus 12:49, Leviticus 24:22, and Numbers 15:29 that REPEATEDLY states that there is one law for the native born and one for the stranger (convert), what can they say?
+If you add Exodus 12:49, Leviticus 24:22, and Numbers 15:29 that REPEATEDLY state that there is one law for the native born and for the stranger (convert), what can they say?
 Nothing.

 The First Fruits of Zion assertions do NOT hold water!